aahowel3/A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA/README.md

 # Raw Data
 ./data/flowsort_curation.sh in runs trimmomatic on Mic and Mac pairs of fastq files and then fastqc on trimmmed files <br />
 used TrueSeqv3 adapter trimming for illumina universal adapter <br />
-Sequencing reads are available from the NCBI’s SRA database: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA735576
+Sequencing was performed using a MiSeq Reagent Kit Nano V2 (250 cycles) and Illumina paired-end sequenced by the DNASU core facility at the Biodesign Institute at Arizona State University.
+Samples were multiplexed with the final number of reads per sample being 1,048,024 reads for the MAC FACS sample and 904,282 reads for the MIC FACS sample.
+Sequencing reads are available from the NCBI’s SRA database under a BioProject with accession number PRJNA735576: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA735576

 # Whole Cell Data
-./wholecell_data/subset.sh creates a subset of reads from nonGE ancestors (Long et al., 2016) (BioProject PRJNA285268) with the same number of reads as the original Mic and Mac flowsorted sequencing samples
+./wholecell_data/subset.sh creates a subset of reads from nonGE ancestors (Long et al., 2016) (BioProject PRJNA285268) with the same number of reads as the original Mic and Mac flowsorted sequencing samples https://www.ncbi.nlm.nih.gov/bioproject/PRJNA285268/

+# Reference Genomes
+MIC reference genome is available at: https://www.ncbi.nlm.nih.gov/assembly/GCA_000261185.1 MAC reference genome is available at: https://www.ncbi.nlm.nih.gov/assembly/GCA_000189635.1 rDNA reference genome is available at: https://www.ebi.ac.uk/ena/browser/view/X54512

 # Fisher's exact tests
 ./fishers_exact/fishers_rerun_2.sh runs the MIC and MAC FACS against the combined refernece plus rDNA reference <br />